MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/finance-set-up-prepayments.md

 ## <a name="to-add-prepayment-accounts-to-the-general-posting-setup"></a>To add prepayment accounts to the general posting setup

 1. Choose the ![Lightbulb that opens the Tell Me feature](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **General Posting Setup**, and then choose the related link.
-2. In the **General Posting Setup** window, fill in the following fields:
+2. On the **General Posting Setup** page, fill in the following fields:

     - **Sales Prepayments Account**
     - **Purch.
 Prepayments Account**

-If you have not already set up general ledger accounts for prepayments, you can do that in the **G/L Account List** window.
+If you have not already set up general ledger accounts for prepayments, you can do that on the **G/L Account List** page.

 ## <a name="to-set-up-number-series-for-prepayment-documents"></a>To set up number series for prepayment documents

 1. Choose the ![Lightbulb that opens the Tell Me feature](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Sales & Receivables Setup**, and then choose the related link.
-2. In the **Sales & Receivables Setup** window, fill in the following fields:
+2. On the **Sales & Receivables Setup** page, fill in the following fields:

    - **Posted Prepmt.
 Inv.
 Nos.**
    - **Posted Prepmt.
 Cr.
 Memo Nos.**

 1. Choose the ![Lightbulb that opens the Tell Me feature](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Purchases & Payables Setup**, and then choose the related link.
-2. In the **Purchases & Payables Setup** window, fill in the following fields:
+2. On the **Purchases & Payables Setup** page, fill in the following fields:

     - **Posted Prepmt.
 Inv.
 Nos.**
     - **Posted Prepmt.
 Cr.
 Memo Nos.**